rzane/webpack/docs/API.md

 ### vendor

-[src/hooks.ts:317-335][61]

-Creates a dedicated output chunk for your application's dependencies.
+[src/hooks.ts:327-340][65]

+After using this hook, you'll have a single file that contains all of the node modules used in your application.
+For example:

+   assets/js/main.js
+   assets/js/vendor.js

-If your dependencies don't change on subsequent deployments of your application, your users can just use the cached version of your vendor bundle.
+This increases the likelihood of a cache hit on subsequent deploys.
+If none of your dependencies change, your users can use a cached version of the vendors file.

+This hook is mutually exclusive with the {@see vendorEachModule} hook.

 #### Examples